 The Data Fellows program seeks to enable research, fund prototype development, and/or facilitate activities that support the NCDS vision of unleashing the power of big data by developing and mastering data science.
 The Fellows program also aims to use the NCDS organizational structure to build relationships between industry, government, and academia; bridge gaps between research and practice; promote innovative approaches to addressing data science challenges; and engage the next generation of data scientists.

 In addition to furthering the NCDS vision, NCDS Data Fellows will be expected to generate measurable deliverables such as new methods, models, applications, or prototypes that can be used to develop larger efforts supported with extramural funding.

-This year’s Data Fellows are:
+This Year’s Data Fellows